ahmedzbyr/minimal-mistakes/_posts/2014-12-31-hbase-auth.md

 ---
-title: "Enable Authorization on HBase. "
+title: Enable Authorization on HBase.
-categories:
-  - Hadoop
-tags:
-  - hbase
-  - authorization
+category: ['Hadoop']
+tags: ['hadoop', 'hbase', 'hadoop-config', 'hbase-config', 'security', 'authentication']
 ---

 Add this below tag to all the Master and Region Server.